girishjjain/DevResx/scala.md

         def abstractMethod
     }
 ```
 * Every member not labeled private or protected is public.
-There’s no explicit modifier for public
+There’s no explicit modifier for public.
 * By convention, a var defined in class is interpreted by Scala as a pair of getter and setter methods.
 It chooses an arbitrary name for backing field.
 The getter for var x is named “x”, while it’s setter is namesd “x_”.
 You can override these default implementations of getter and setter methods by defining methods with the naming convention suggested above.
 There’s no separate syntax for getters and setters in Scala.

 ### Hierarchy